November 22, 2024 - DataVisor

 Identity information

-Fraudsters in general find ways to hide themselves from fraud detection tools by appearing as good users.
+Fraudsters in general find ways to hide themselves from fraud detection tools by appearing as good users, circumventing many identity verification and authentication processes.
 But operating on a larger scale often means they are creating many fake profiles and attacking through various points.

 Detecting patterns of identity that connect specific accounts is a highly effective way to unveil fraud rings.
 This identifiable information can include: